cubetastic33/MNIST/README.md

 # MNIST
-I trained a CNN with pytorch to recognize handwritten digits with the MNIST dataset
+A simple CNN with pytorch for the MNIST dataset